-Boycotting settlement produce
+Israeli settlement produce

 Israeli settlements in the occupied Palestinian territories cause harm and poverty to Palestinians, and are an obstacle to peace in the region.
-Israeli settlements are illegal under international humanitarian law.
-Yet, settlements have grown and prospered.
+Israeli settlements are illegal under international law.
+Yet settlements have grown and prospered.
 International trade helps to bolster the settlements’ economies and contributes to their permanence.
 Companies based in the UK sell produce from Israeli settlements, invest in settlement businesses, and sell goods and services to settlement populations.

 In 2011, Quakers in Britain committed to boycott Israeli settlement products.
 Quakers are calling for an end to trade with Israeli settlements.
 The boycott is a nonviolent action to support efforts to build peace in the region.
 It is not directed at all Israeli produce and businesses.

-Quaker Peace & Social Witness (QPSW) are calling on companies to withdraw investment in and end trade operations with Israeli settlement businesses.
+Quaker Peace & Social Witness (QPSW) is calling on companies to withdraw investment in and end trade operations with Israeli settlement businesses.
 QPSW have also called on government to provide guidelines recommending that recommending that retailers clearly label all Israeli settlement produce as deriving from settlements.
 Such labelling would enable consumers to make informed choices about their purchases.

 This work is solely directed at the illegal Israeli settlements whose existence and expansion is undermining efforts to achieve peace and security for both Israelis and Palestinians.
 Quaker Peace & Social Witness does not support a ban on or boycott of trade with Israel.